kuralaye/pm25_logger/README.md

 ```
 ## Useage

-Ensure that the `config.json` configuration file and the script file are located in the same directory and run the script.
-To stop it, use Ctrl+C
+Ensure that the `config.json` configuration file and the script file are located in the same directory and run the main script `pm25_logger.py`.
+To stop, press Ctrl+C on terminal.

 ## Configuration